jacoby149/inventor-royale/README.md

 ## Details

-The program will be run as a fun friendly contest.
-At the end of the summer, a winning team will win web10 Royale backpacks.
+The program will be run as a fun and friendly contest.
+Teams will be judged by a panel of faculty judges.
+At the end of the program, a winning team will be chosen, and will win web10 Royale backpacks.
 To participate in the contest, there will be three teams to choose from.

 Team Options :